ocaml-gospel/gospel/doc/language.rst

 Preconditions
 ^^^^^^^^^^^^^

-Preconditions are properties that are expected to be verified *before* the function call.
-They are usually used to describe the expected inputs of the function, but may also relate to a global state.
+Preconditions are properties that are expected to be verified at function entry.
+They are used to describe requirements on the inputs of the function, but also possibly on a global state.

-They denoted using the keyword ``requires`` or ``checks``, followed by a :token:`formula`:
+They are denoted using the keyword ``requires`` or ``checks``, followed by a :token:`formula`:

 .. productionlist::